HarrisonWhite335/Hand-Shadow-Manipulation/README.md

-Pyrates Final Project
+# Pyrates Final Project

+# American Sign Language Detection using PyTorch

+This project will allow you to recognize American Sign Language letters from static images and real time video.
+American Sign Language data is obtained from Kaggle.
+In order to train your model you should download it from https://www.kaggle.com/grassknoted/asl-alphabet.

+Dataset consists of 26 letters from American Sign Language and space, delete and nothing classes.
+There is a total of 87,000 training images - 3,000 images from each class.
+The image resolution is 200x200 pixels.

-Please download all the files in this directory and download the dataset from https://www.kaggle.com/grassknoted/asl-alphabet.
-Place the two folders inside the input directory.
-Please consult the file tree .png's for further questions on the directories.
+In order to run the program, please download all python files in this directory.
+Place dataset from Kaggle and python files inside the same input directory.
+Please consult to the file tree .png's for further questions on the directories.

+The model is already trained in our computer and corresponding model (model.pth), binarized labels (lb.pkl) and data file (data.csv) can be found in output file.
+If you want to use already trained model you can skip to Step 5.

-___IF YOU WANT TO TRAIN ON YOUR COMPUTER PLEASE HAVE THE FOLLOWING PACKAGES INSTALLED___
+___IF YOU WANT TO TRAIN ON YOUR COMPUTER___

-Pytorch
-Imulits – to get proper image paths
-Albumentations
-cv2 – to read and preprocess images
-OpenCV
-Numpy
-Pandas
-matplotlib

-___TO TRAIN RUN THE FOLLOWING FILES IN THE FOLLOWING STEPS (paranthesis describes what they do)___

-preprocess.py (Read, resize (224x224 pixels) and save the images) create_csv.py (Maps image paths to the target classes, writes data into a data frame and save as a CSV file, creates binarized labels lb.pkl) cnn_models.py (Creates our convolutional neural network) train.py (Train the network using a computation device (GPU or CPU), Calculate and plot epoch’s loss and accuracy) test.py (Test static images) cam_test.py (Test sign language recognition in Real-Time from Webcam Feed)
+1. Run preprocess_image.py to read, resize and save images.
+Can be also run from the terminal python preprocess_image.py --num-images 1200 You can change the number of images that will be selected for the model by changing the last number.

+2. Run create_csv.py file to convert images to map the image paths to the target classes.
+First column corresponds to the image_path and second column corresponds to the label between 0-28 associated with each image.
+This code will create data.csv.

+3. Run cnn_models.py
+Creates convolutional neural network with four 2D convolutional layers.

+4. Run train.py to train the data
+Train the dataset and then validate using 15% of the data.
+This step will give you model.pth, accuracy and loss plots.
+You can run it from the terminal by python train.py --epochs 10 You can change the last number to train with less epochs.
+This will decrease the training time.

+___IF YOU WANT TO USE ALREADY TRAINED MODEL___

+5. Run test.py to test static hand images.

+6. Run cam_test_original.py to test American Sign Language letter in real time.

+7. Run cam_test_modified.py to test emojis (Longhorn, Thumbs Up, Thumbs Down, I Love You, OK and Peace) trained using the same dataset.